-NOTE: Install script functionality described below is primarily for Windows Operation Systems.
+NOTE: Install script functionality described below is primarily for Windows operating systems.
 MacOS support is limited to file permissions and symlinks.
 There is no Linux/SteamOS install script functionality at this time.

 Full games/applications and DLC packages may both have install scripts.
 If you integrate your install scripts into your build

 , you may have any number of install scripts.
 For a SteamPlay app, it's recommended that you always use your OS-specific depots to contain your install scripts.

 The second keyname after the root describes what kind of action will take place.Note:

 All keynames and values can use escape sequences, so if you use a

 First, the install script file must be part of a depot that is installed with the build.
 Ensure that the file resides within the defined ContentRoot of the App or Depot.

 directive in a depot build script.
 You can see an example on the Uploading to Steam - Advanced File Mapping Rules

 During the build process, two things take place:

 - The install script is uploaded to Steam and cryptographically signed.
 This signature is validated by Steam before executing any install script, and is required to perform certain operations, including writing to the HKLM hive on Windows.
 This may cause your local copy of the install script to be modified.